infinum/wordpress-handbook/Developer tools/Code editors and browsers.md

 ## Code editors and IDE

-We all have our prefered way of writing code.
-It's something you get accoustomed to, and it almost becomes a second-nature to you.
+We all have our preferred way of writing code.
+It's something you get accustomed to, and it almost becomes a second-nature to you.

 Over time you add a few shortcuts here and there.
-You discover some cool and useful plugins that will enhance your productivty.
+You discover some cool and useful plugins that will enhance your productivity.

 As time goes by you become well accustomed to your editor and it's a pain to switch to a new cool editor.